 Hobbies: scuba diving, piloting aircraft, assembly of computer hardware, electronic equipment and computer software

 Paolo has a degree in Aerospace Engineering and a Master of Science in Aeronautics and Astronautics.
 In 1977 he was drafted by the Italian army and worked as a parachute instructor.
 He is also a Master parachutist, jump master and Special Forces operator.

-In 1991 he worked for ESA's European Astronaut Centre in Cologne, Germany.
-As an astronaut training engineer, he contributed to basic training for the European astronauts.
-Paolo was responsible for the preparation and management of astronaut proficiency maintenance as well as the Astronaut Training Database, a system used for astronaut training.
+In 1991 he joined ESA's European Astronaut Centre in Germany.
+As an astronaut training engineer, he helped with the basic training for the European astronauts.

-In July 1998, Paolo was selected as an astronaut by Italy’s ASI space agency, and a month later, joined ESA’s European Astronaut Corps, based at the European Astronaut Centre.
+In July 1998, he was selected as an astronaut by the Italian space agency (ASI), and one month later, joined ESA's European Astronaut Corps in Germany.

 Paolo worked at NASA's Johnson Space Centre and at the Cosmonaut Training Centre in Russia, before flying as Mission Specialist to the International Space Station on board the Space Shuttle Discovery.